The Silly Walk: A Mindfulness Practice for Youth and Teens

 Speaker Disclosures:

-Financial: Dr. Christopher Willard receives compensation as a consultant and has employment relationships with Harvard Medical School, Cambridge Health Alliance, and the Institute for Meditation and Psychotherapy.
+Financial: Dr. Christopher Willard maintains a private practice, receives compensation as a consultant and has employment relationships with Harvard Medical School, Cambridge Health Alliance, and the Institute for Meditation and Psychotherapy.
 He receives royalties as a published author.
 Dr. Willard receives a speaking honorarium, recording, and book royalties from Psychotherapy Networker and PESI, Inc. He has no relevant financial relationships with ineligible organizations.

 Non-financial: Dr. Christopher Willard is the president and board member of the Mindfulness In Education Network.
 He is on the advisory boards of Mindfulness First and Peace in Schools.
 Dr. Willard is a member of Institute for Meditation and Psychotherapy.